-NAMI Family Support, is a free monthly meeting for any family member, friend or loved one of an adult person with mental illness.
-This group is for adults only and is facilitated by an experienced NAMI trained family member.
+NAMI Family Support Group, is a free monthly meeting for any family member, friend or loved one of an adult person with mental illness.
+This group is for adults, anyone over 18 years of age, and is facilitated by experienced NAMI trained family members.

 NAMI Connections, is a recovery support group for adults with mental illness regardless of their diagnosis.
 Every group is offered free of charge and meets weekly for 90-minutes.
 NAMI Connection offers a casual and relaxed approach to sharing the challenges and successes of coping with mental illness.
 The groups are led by NAMI trained individuals who are in recovery--people who understand the challenges others with mental illness face.

 Our FREE educational programs offer information and knowledge from people who have been there.
 They help, mentor and teach persons with mental illness, their families, and our community, to live well with mental illness.

 NAMI Family-to-Family is a free, 8-week educational course for family members and caregivers of adults with mental illness.
 Taught by trained NAMI family members who have relatives with mental illness, the course provides the following:

 - coping mechanisms